Pivotal tests for relevant differences in the second order dynamics of functional time series: Introduction

-\item[(iii)] Thirdly, tests for hypotheses involving quantities derived from the spectral density operators are of a very complicated nature.
+of no relevant deviation between $\F_X^{(\cdot)} $ and $\F_{Y}^{(\cdot)} $ over a given frequency band.
+Here $\snorm{\, \cdot}$ denotes an appropriate norm and $\Delta > 0$ is a pre-specified threshold.
+Note that classical hypotheses as considered in \cite{TavPan2016} and \cite{LPapSap2018} are obtained with the threshold set to zero but the case $\Delta=0$ is not considered in this paper.
+Our motivation for considering relevant hypotheses (i.e., $\Delta >0$) stems from the observation that in many applications, it is clear from the scientific background that exact equality of the second order structures of functional time series $\{X_t\}_{t\in \znum}$ and $\{Y_t\}_{t\in \znum}$ does not hold.
+However, one might be interested in working under this assumption if the deviation between the two operators is small.
+In this case, the two series could be merged in the statistical analysis because the difference between $\F_X^{(\cdot)}$ and $\F_Y^{(\cdot)}$ is small.
+A similar comment applies to the eigenfunctions and eigenprojectors of a spectral density operator, for which relevant hypotheses can be defined similarly (see Section \ref{sec22} for more details).
+We would like to emphasize that testing relevant hypotheses avoids the consistency problem as mentioned in \cite{berkson1938}: any consistent test will detect any arbitrary small change in the parameters if the sample size is sufficiently large. \item[(iii)] Thirdly, tests for hypotheses involving quantities derived from the spectral density operators are of a very complicated nature.
 The asymptotic distributions of corresponding test statistics oftentimes depend on the unknown objects of interest or on the higher order dynamics of the functional time series.
 For example, \cite{LPapSap2018} consider classical testing problems and use the bootstrap to avoid estimation of a functional of the spectral density operator.
 However, if relevant hypotheses of the form \eqref{h0} have to be tested then the construction of a bootstrap procedure is highly non-trivial as one has to mimic the distribution of a test statistic under a null hypothesis, which differs only in a quantitative but not in a qualitative way from the alternative.
-The situation becomes even more difficult in the construction of testing procedures for relevant hypotheses involving the eigenfunctions and eigenprojectors. \\ In this paper we solve this problem and develop tests that are pivotal and do neither require the estimation of such nuisance parameters nor a bootstrap approach. \item[(iv)] Fourthly, we derive our results under extremely mild moment conditions, which are much weaker than those available in the literature on (functional) time series (see \autoref{sec3} for details).
-The derivation of the distributional properties of our tests is quite involved and relies upon approximating martingale theory and the proofs might be of interest in their own right.
+The situation becomes even more difficult in the construction of testing procedures for relevant hypotheses involving the eigenfunctions and eigenprojectors.
+In this paper we solve this problem; we develop tests that are pivotal and do neither require the estimation of such nuisance parameters nor a bootstrap approach. \item[(iv)] Fourthly, we derive our results under extremely mild moment conditions, which are much weaker than those available in the existing literature on (functional) time series (see \autoref{sec3} for details). \end{itemize} The structure of this article is as follows.
+First, we introduce the precise form of our hypotheses, relate this to existing literature, and highlight the importance of considering pivotal test statistics.
+In \autoref{sec2}, we introduce our testing frameworks.
+All proposed test statistics can be expressed as a functional of a `building block' process.
+In \autoref{sec3}, we introduce and investigate this process, and establish its limiting distribution.
+These results are then used to develop new tests and to investigate their statistical properties.
+In \autoref{sec:sec5}, we study the finite sample properties of the proposed tests in a simulation study.
+Finally, in \autoref{sec:sec4}, we provide the main argument to establish the weak convergence of the `building block' process.
+Further technical details are deferred to \autoref{sec:mainstat} and \autoref{sec:proofs} of the supplementary file \cite{vDD20}.
+An application of the proposed methodology to resting state fMRI data may be found in \autoref{sec:data}.